abramhindle/ttwl-cli-saveedit/README-saves.md

     bl3-save-edit old.sav new.sav --unlock analyzer

-### Inventory Slots
+### Equipment Slots

-You can use the `gunslots`, `artifactslot`, and `comslot` unlocks to activate the inventory slots which are ordinarily locked until certain points in the game.
-You can also use the `allslots` to unlock all of them at once, rather than having to specify three unlocks.

-    bl3-save-edit old.sav new.sav --unlock gunslots
-    bl3-save-edit old.sav new.sav --unlock comslot
-    bl3-save-edit old.sav new.sav --unlock artifactslot

-Or:
+You can use the `equipslots` unlock to activate all equipment slots (namely: the 3rd and 4th weapon slots, armor, both rings, and amulet).
+This will *not* unlock the second spell slot, since that's skill/class-based.

-    bl3-save-edit old.sav new.sav --unlock allslots
+    bl3-save-edit old.sav new.sav --unlock equipslots

 ### Vehicles